Oregon Retirement Guide

 Marginal Income Tax Rates.
 The lowest tax rate is 5%, but it goes up quickly from there.
-The Oregon top marginal income tax rate is 11.0%, which kicks in at incomes of $250,000.
+The Oregon top marginal income tax rate is 9.9%, which kicks in at incomes of $250,000 (couples).
 This is one of the highest rates of any state.

 Retirement Income Exemptions.
 Federal and military pensions are generally exempt from state income tax.

 Social security exemption.
 Social security is exempt.

 Sales Tax: There is no state sales tax in Oregon.

 Estate and/or Inheritance Taxes.
 Oregon has an estate tax on estates over $1 million.